 Specific performance is an equitable remedy the court uses to force a contracting party to perform his or her contractual obligations.
 In some cases, a nonbreaching party might not be compensated adequately through monetary damages.
 He or she might request the court to award specific performance instead.

 Specific performance can be any action the court orders to compel the defaulting party to provide or perform the exact duties specified in the contract.
 It is most often awarded in cases involving unique or rare items or something with a value that is hard to determine.

 If you need help handling anticipatory breach of contract cases, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.